Dove Cameron: 2016–2021: Established actress and music releases

-On March 21, 2018, she announced that she had signed with Columbia's Disruptor Records label and that she would begin to release music following the release of Descendants 3.
-In September 2019, she released two covers on her YouTube channel: "Slow Burn" and "Hymn for the Weekend".
+On March 21, 2018, she announced that she had signed with Disruptor and Columbia Records and that she would begin to release music following the premiere of Descendants 3.
+Cameron previously auditioned to be signed with Disney Music-owned Hollywood Records, but was rejected following their disinterest in adding to their already large surplus of blonde female singers.
 It was announced on October 8, 2018, that Cameron would play the role of Cher Horowitz in the stage adaptation of the 1995 film Clueless.
 In 2019, Cameron starred alongside Renée Fleming in The Light in the Piazza in London.
-On September 27, 2019, Cameron released her debut double singles, "Bloodshot" and "Waste".
-On November 1, 2019, she released her followup single, "So Good".
-Later that month, she collaborated with Privé Revaux on a range of sunglasses.
+In September 2019, she released two covers on her YouTube channel: "Slow Burn" and "Hymn for the Weekend".
+Later that month, Cameron released her debut double singles, "Bloodshot" and "Waste".
+On November 1, 2019, she released her follow-up single, "So Good".
+She also collaborated with Privé Revaux on a range of sunglasses.

 Cameron continued her focus on music by releasing singles "Out of Touch" and "Remember Me", the latter of which features American rapper Bia.
 On July 24, 2020, she released her next single, "We Belong".
 This was followed by the release of "LazyBaby" on April 2, 2021.
-Later that year, Cameron joined the main cast of the Apple TV+ musical series Schmigadoon!, which premiered on July 16, 2021.
+Later in 2021, Cameron joined the main cast of the Apple TV+ musical series Schmigadoon!, which premiered on July 16, 2021.
 Also in 2021, Cameron reprised her role as Mal for the animated special Descendants: The Royal Wedding.
 She was cast in the planned CW series Powerpuff as Bubbles, before it was cancelled in 2023.